We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 How long does it take to get compensation?

-We will always be clear about the likely timeframes involved in your case, so you have a realistic idea of what to expect.
+As with all the nerve injury claims we deal with, we will always be clear about the likely timeframes involved in your case, so you have a realistic idea of what to expect.
 If you are in urgent need of funds to meet your needs, then we may be able to arrange interim payments while your claim is still ongoing.

 How do interim payments work?